 - Take long, deep breaths, getting those essential oil vapors into the respiratory tract, where they help kill infections.

-Read Part 2 of my tips for treating colds and flu’s at home: Botanicals and Supplements
+Read Part 2 of my tips for treating colds and flus naturally at home with Botanicals and Supplements

 I’d love to hear from you!
 If you have any questions or try one of these hydrotherapy techniques, let me know how they work!